mailchimp/content-style-guide/13-writing-for-translation.html.md

 In English, many different types of words end in -ing: nouns, adjectives, progressive verbs, etc. But translator who is a non-native English speaker may not be able to recognize the distinctions and may try to translate them all in the same way.

 Because of this, we want to avoid -ing words when possible.
-One exception to this rule is words like “graphic calculator” and “riding lawnmower,” where the -ing word is part of a noun’s name and can’t be worked around.
+One exception to this rule is words like “graphing calculator” and “riding lawnmower,” where the -ing word is part of a noun’s name and can’t be worked around.

 Here are some other cases where you might see -ing words, and suggestions for how to edit around them.